apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/NodeManager.md

 ### Manifest
 This section describes the auxiliary service manifest for aux-service classpath isolation.
+To use a manifest, the property `yarn.nodemanager.aux-services.manifest.enabled` must be set to true in *yarn-site.xml*.

-The manifest file can be set in *yarn-site.xml* under the property `yarn.nodemanager.aux-services.manifest`.
-The NMs will check this file for new modifications at an interval specified by `yarn.nodemanager.aux-services.manifest.reload-ms` (defaults to 2 minutes; setting interval <= 0 means it will not be reloaded automatically).
+To load the manifest file from a filesystem, set the file path in *yarn-site.xml* under the property `yarn.nodemanager.aux-services.manifest`.
+The NMs will check this file for new modifications at an interval specified by `yarn.nodemanager.aux-services.manifest.reload-ms` (defaults to 0; setting interval <= 0 means it will not be reloaded automatically).
-Alternatively, the manifest file may be sent to the NM via REST API by making a PUT call to the endpoint `http://nm-http-address:port/ws/v1/node/auxiliaryservices`.
+Alternatively, the manifest file may be sent to an NM via REST API by making a PUT call to the endpoint `http://nm-http-address:port/ws/v1/node/auxiliaryservices`.
+Note this only updates the manifest on one NM.
+When it reads a new manifest, the NM will add, remove, or reload auxiliary services as needed based on the service names and versions found in the manifest.

 An example manifest that configures classpath isolation for a CustomAuxService follows.
 One or more files may be specified to make up the classpath of a service, with jar or archive formats being supported.
 ```